* E.ON agrees to sell U.S. unit to PPL

 The sale, one of a slew of divestments by European utilities to cut debt after a takeover spree, is part of E.ON's efforts to shed more than 10 billion euros worth of assets by the end of the year.

 Reports of the auction surfaced last month in Reuters and other news outlets.
 Sources told Reuters that PPL, U.S. utility Duke Energy (DUK.N), and a consortium involving Canadian utility Fortis (FTS.TO) were the last remaining parties bidding.

-The sale is at the high end of what was expected from the sale -- analysts such as Mario Kristl from DZ Bank had estimated the division, formerly known as LG&E, to be worth as much as 5 billion euros ($6.66 billion).
+The sale is at the high end of what was expected -- analysts such as Mario Kristl from DZ Bank had estimated the division, formerly known as LG&E, to be worth as much as 5 billion euros ($6.66 billion).

-The deal is also the largest in a string of recent transactions in the U.S. power sector, eclipsing Ohio's FirstEnergy Corp (FE.N) $4.4 billion all-stock takeover of Pennsylvania's Allegheny Energy Inc AYE.N.
+It follows a string of recent transactions in the U.S. power sector, including Ohio's FirstEnergy Corp (FE.N) $4.4 billion all-stock takeover of Pennsylvania's Allegheny Energy Inc AYE.N.

 Utility deals in the United States are drawn-out procedures which face tough scrutiny from states and regulators, which have caused several large proposed combinations to fall apart in the last decade.

 The deal will require approval in Kentucky, Virginia, Tennessee, and by federal regulators.
 PPL expects the deal to close by the end of the year.

 E.ON's divestments are meant to reduce E.ON's economic net debt, which soared to 45 billion euros by the end of 2009, from 18 billion at the end of 2006.